els0r/goProbe/README.md

 #### DB location

-The location of the goDB database to which flows are written is configured with `dbpath` , e.g. `"db_path" : "/path/to/database"`
+The location of the goDB database to which flows are written is configured with `dbpath` , e.g. `"db_path" : "/path/to/database"`.
+Changes to the goDB configuration require a *restart* of goProbe.

 #### Interface